Context tree selection and linguistic rhythm retrieval from written texts: Implementing the smallest maximizer criterion

-The next step is to identify a tree $\hat\tau$ belonging to $\C_n$ for $n$ sufficiently large but finite.
-Theorem~\ref{champ} guarantees that $\tau^* \in \C_n$.
-In this case we have to choose, among the champion trees belonging to $\C_n$, the smallest one for which the gain in likelihood is negligible when compared to bigger ones.
+Once the set of champion trees $\C_n$ has been obtained, the next step is to identify a tree $\hat\tau$ belonging to $\C_n$ for $n$ sufficiently large but finite.
+Theorem \ref{champ} guarantees that $\tau^* \in\C_n$.
+To identify $\tau^*$, we have to choose, among the champion trees belonging to~$\C_n$, the smallest one for which the gain in likelihood is negligible when compared to bigger ones.
+For this we propose the following procedure. \textit{Bootstrap procedure}: (1) For two different sample sizes $n_1 < n_2 < n$ obtain~$B$ independent bootstrap resamples of $X_1, \ldots, X_n$.
+Denote these resamples by $\mathbf{X}^{*,(b,j)} = \{X^{*,(b,j)}_i, i=1, \ldots, n_j\}$ where $b=1, \ldots, B$ and $j=1,2$.

-To do this, we propose a bootstrap procedure.
-To determine the change of regime we compare the bootstrap confidence intervals.
-In practice, we compare the ratio between the gain in log-likelihood and the size of the sample with the boxplots of the resamples.
-We expect that for $\tau^{(g)}_n \succ \tau^*$ the confidence intervals constructed with the increasing sample sizes will decrease, whereas for $\tau^{(g)}_n \prec \tau$ the confidence intervals will either converge to a point or increase.